All Episodes

 You know, a lot of Italians don't like Scalia, but we maybe need to get somebody like Tony Soprano on there who's more like some Italian.

-I mean, this is the the way these people look at things is just incredible.
+I mean, the way these people look at things is just incredible.

-They would never ask the question about Ruth Buzzy Ginsburg, but they ask it about uh about Clarence Thomas.
+They would never ask the question about Ruth Buzzy Ginsburg, but they ask it about Clarence Thomas.

-So um I'm I'm sure George Stephanopoulos uh has told Obama who he supports of one of those conference calls that uh he participates in every morning with Rom Emanuel uh the skull, uh Paul Bagella, and uh uh James Carville, Serpent Head.
+So I'm sure George Stephanopoulos has told Obama who he supports in one of those conference calls that he participates in every morning with Rom Emmanuel, The Skull, Paul McGella, and James Carville, Serpent Head.

 I'm sure they've made their picks known.

-Now it's interesting here, uh ladies and gentlemen, that the same process that Obama is using to fill nominees on the basic level level of court systems, uh, circuit courts and supreme court, it's not about judges and of the law, it's just about judges who feel.
+Now, it's interesting here, ladies and gentlemen, that the same process that Obama is using to fill nominees on the basic level of court systems, circuit courts and Supreme Court, it's not about judges and other laws, about judges who feel.

 And if you look at the Chrysler bankruptcy that was literally crammed down everybody's throat yesterday by President Obama, you find that perhaps the same philosophy.